Prodrive WRC Team

-The Prodrive WRC Team, formerly known as the Mini WRC Team was the name given to the World Rally Championship (WRC) team run by Prodrive.
+The Prodrive WRC Team, formerly known as the Mini WRC Team was the name given to the World Rally Championship (WRC) team run by Prodrive a British based motorsport corporation.
 Prodrive developed the car, the Mini John Cooper Works WRC, in cooperation with MINI.

 Mini in rallying

-Mini's history in international rallying dates back to the 1960s, when the Mini Cooper S won the legendary Monte Carlo Rally on three occasions, in 1964, 1965 and 1967, as well as wins on the Acropolis Rally, RAC Rally and 1000 Lakes Rally, and the European Rally Championship in 1965.
+Mini's history in international rallying dates back to the 1960s, when the Mini Cooper S won the Monte Carlo Rally on three occasions, in 1964, 1965 and 1967, as well as wins on the Acropolis Rally, RAC Rally and 1000 Lakes Rally, and the European Rally Championship in 1965.

 Previous Mini rally cars includes the Mini 850, which was first driven to victory by Pat Moss.

 Formation

 Reports began emerging in mid-2009 that Mini, now owned by BMW, was planning a return to rallying.
 The reports went even further when Prodrive said that it would not field an entry for the 2011 Formula One season, in order to focus on a return to rallying.

 On 27 July 2010, Mini ended months of speculation by confirming its rally programme in cooperation with Prodrive.
 The team, the factory-supported Mini WRC Team, would compete at six rounds of the 2011 World Rally Championship season, ahead of a full season from 2012 onwards.
 The team set a target of winning the World Rally Championship in 2013.